wahmaster/kebo-base-theme/README.md

 I am a combination of two fantastic products which make creating websites easier.
 I am built upon the [_s] (https://github.com/Automattic/_s/) Theme created by [Automattic](http://automattic.com/) and the [Foundation 4 Framework] (https://github.com/zurb/foundation) created by [Zurb] (http://zurb.com/).

 If you are a Theme Developer or would like to create your own WordPress theme I could hsave you a lot of time.
-Have a look at me in action on my [Demo Site]. (http://demo.kebopowered.com/base/)
+Have a look at me in action on my [Demo Site] (http://demo.kebopowered.com/base/).

 This combination results in a very clean, well structured Theme, with an integrated Responsive Framework and a package of UI goodies ready for use.
 These include: